-a.
-Intervention Courses- Students struggling academically are identified and placed into intervention classes each semester.
-Our model involves an essential component of self- monitoring, writing, teacher conferencing, re-teaching, and credit recovery (if/with applicable).

-b.
-Group Counseling-Contracted with the New Vision Recovery Inc. counseling, students with substance abuse addiction, selfinjury behavior, and for those who have been affected by the destructive behaviors of others.
-Grief counseling provided by Optimal Hospice is also available to our students.

-c.
-Teen Parenting Classes - Campus Life provides parenting classes for teen parents as they work toward complete their high school education while providing for their young children.

-d.
-Tardy/Truancy Program- Attendance is monitored, addressed, evaluated, and communicated to the parents.
+- a) Intervention Courses- Students struggling academically are identified and placed into intervention classes each semester.
+Our model involves an essential component of self- monitoring, writing, teacher conferencing, re-teaching, and credit recovery (if/with applicable). - b) Group Counseling-Contracted with the New Vision Recovery Inc. counseling, students with substance abuse addiction, self-injury behavior, and for those who have been affected by the destructive behaviors of others. - c) Teen Parenting Classes- Campus Life provides parenting classes for teen parents as they work toward complete their high school education while providing for their young children. - d) Tardy/Truancy Program- Attendance is monitored, addressed, evaluated, and communicated to the parents.
 Interventions, incentives, conferences and discipline are attempted before reverting to SARB (Student Attendance Review Board).
-SARB is a committee consisting of educators, law enforcement, representatives from Human Services, counseling services, members of the medical field, and members of the community who have the authority to enact consequences on a monetary nature for both students and parents.

-e.
-Independent Studies- By meeting a required criteria, students can be placed in IS (independent studies) is an alternative placement to complete graduation requirements.

-f.
-Home Studies-Students who have a temporary medical condition or an extenuating circumstance are enrolled in home schooling.
+SARB is a committee consisting of educators, law enforcement, representatives from Human Services, counseling services, members of the medical field, and members of the community who have the authority to enact consequences on a monetary nature for both students and parents. - e) Independent Studies- By meeting a required criteria, students can be placed in IS (Independent Study) as an alternative placement to complete graduation requirements. - f) Home Studies-Students who have a temporary medical condition or an extenuating circumstance are enrolled in home schooling.
 In this program, instructors go to the home of the student and work through their regularly scheduled classes with them so that they can maintain satisfactory progress for their return to the traditional setting when they are able.

-Category District Amount State Average for Districts In Same Category Beginning Teacher Salary \$49,096 \$43,787 Mid-Range Teacher Salary \$78,284 \$64,314 Highest Teacher Salary \$108,713 \$85,084 Average Principal Salary (Elementary) Average Principal Salary (Middle) \$103,661 Average Principal Salary (High) \$131,034 \$111,896 Superintendent Salary \$157,500 \$131,536 13% 26% Percent of Budget for Teacher Salaries 1% Percent of Budget for Administrative Salaries 5%

-Teacher and Administrative Salaries (Fiscal Year 2014-15)
+Teacher and Administrative Salaries (Fiscal Year 2015-16)